jakehf90s/Topologic/README.md

 git submodule update --init
 ```
 2. Create the Conda-based build environment for the target Python version: the files `conda_env_topologic_*.yml` where `*` is `py310`, `py311`, etc. for Python 3.10, 3.11, etc. define Conda environments named `topologic_py310`, `topologic_py311`, etc. that contain the build dependencies, notably OpenCASCADE, and build tools.
 As of 20221217, Blender comes with Python 3.10; the following instructions are for this version.
+(If you have build errors with permissions problem, change anaconda path ownership(e.g. sudo chown -R $USER ~/.conda)
 ```
 conda env create -f conda_env_topologic_py310.yml
 ```